Born in Freiburg, Germany, in 1961, Sid Hille enrolled at the Utrecht School of the Arts in Holland in 1987.

 His music for the feature film ‘Kohtaamisia/Heartbeats’ by Saara Cantell, 2010 was nominated for the Finnish Film Prize.

-New compositions have emerged from the composer’s shed at a steady pace: the piano concerto ‘Motion’ (2012) , ‘Feuer for symphonic orchestra and choir’ (2014), the bandoneon concerto ‘Pohjolan Neito – Maiden of the North’ (2014) and most recently Sid’s third string quartet Quatuor no. 3 – Equilibrium (2016) and most recently the organ concerto ‘Crux’ for church organ and wind orchestra (2018) and most recently ‘Begehren’ for mezzo soprano and string quartet (2020), three songs based on wonderful poems by Gertrud Kolmar (1894-1943).
+New compositions have emerged from the composer’s shed at a steady pace: the piano concerto ‘Motion’ (2012) , ‘Feuer for symphonic orchestra and choir’ (2014), Sid’s third string quartet Quatuor no. 3 – Equilibrium (2016) and most recently the organ concerto ‘Crux’ for church organ and wind orchestra (2018) and most recently ‘Begehren’ for mezzo soprano and string quartet (2020), three songs based on wonderful poems by Gertrud Kolmar (1894-1943).